Top 20 Places Not to Miss When Visiting Italy

 THE ITALIAN LAKES Top 20 Places Not to Miss when Visiting Italy

-If you can escape the hordes, this region is one of Italy’s most beguiling, with stunning scenery and plenty of activities from windsurfing to walking.
+If you can escape the hordes, this region is one of Italy’s most beautiful, with stunning scenery and plenty of activities from windsurfing to walking.

 16 – VATICAN MUSEUM – ROME